guanquann/tp/docs/DeveloperGuide.md

 **Aspect: How orders are stored:**

 - **Alternative 1 (current choice):** Orders are stored as a list in `Person` class.
-  - Pros: Make use of the current `Person` class by allowing it to store a list of orders.
+  - Pros: Utilises the current `Person` class by allowing it to store a list of orders.

   - Cons: `Person` class become more complicated as more attributes are added.

 - **Alternative 2:** Orders are stored in a different storage class such as `OrderStorage`.
   - Pros: `Person` class remains simple.

-  - Cons: Need to create a new `OrderStorage` storage class to store orders.
+  - Cons: Necessitates a new `OrderStorage` storage class to store orders.
 This may result in duplicated code since the implementation of `AddressBookStorage` is similar.

 #### Implementation